 Compare an average day in Rotterdam to the average of all other cities on Human.

-Rotterdam ( or ; Dutch: [ˌrɔtərˈdɑm]) is a city in the Netherlands, in South Holland within the Rhine–Meuse–Scheldt river delta at the North Sea.
-Its history goes back to 1270 when a dam was constructed in the Rotte river by people settled around it for safety.
+Rotterdam (, UK also ; Dutch: [ˌrɔtərˈdɑm] ( listen)) is a city in the Netherlands, in South Holland within the Rhine–Meuse–Scheldt river delta at the North Sea.
+Its history goes back to 1270, when a dam was constructed in the Rotte river, after which people settled around it for safety.
 In 1340, Rotterdam was granted city rights by the Count of Holland.

-Rotterdam's logistic success is based on its strategic location on the North Sea, at the mouth of the Nieuwe Maas channel leading into the Rhine–Meuse–Scheldt delta.More about Rotterdam on Wikipedia
+Rotterdam's logistic success is based on its strategic location by the North Sea, at the mouth of the Nieuwe Maas channel leading into the Rhine–Meuse–Scheldt delta.More about Rotterdam on Wikipedia

 By Ander Hindremäe